bpkg/bpkg.github.io/README.md

 Alternative way to create a new page, on this case it will be `./about.html`.

----
+## Notes

+* When producing content (writing pages/posts) keep in mind [this useful guide][posts].
+It tells how to include images, display post excerpts and highlight code snippets.
-If you plan on further customizing the blog, it's highly recommended to read [this 10-minute introduction to Jekyll][intro].
+* If you plan on further customizing the blog, it's highly recommended to read [this 10-minute introduction to Jekyll][intro].

 ## Credits